ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/El-MAVEN.md

 Polly contains the restore functionality that allows any analysis to be restored to the last step.
 This functionality would be available only if the instance has not been terminated.

-Analyses can be restored by navigating to the *Analysis* section of a project.
+Analyses can be restored by navigating to the *Analysis* section of a workspace.
 Click on History for the specific analysis to restore.

 ![History](../../img/El-MAVEN/History.png) <center>**Figure 11.** History</center>